 - Current CV.

 - Research manuscript.
-This is a draft paper that has not been accepted or published in any journal by the application deadline of each year (For the current year, this means July 15th).
+This is a draft paper that has not been accepted or published in any journal by the application deadline of each year.
 The paper can be no longer than 40 pages total (including references or any supplements) using U.S. letter-size paper with 12-pt. font, double-spacing, and at least 1-inch margins on each side.
 The paper should be submitted with identifying information removed (i.e., no author and/or affiliations).

-The award winners will be determined using a process that incorporates input from the other applicants through peer reviews and an IMS selection committee.
+The award winners will be determined using a process that incorporates input from the other applicants through peer reviews and the IMS Committee on the Brown Award.
 The purpose of the involvement of student applicants in the evaluation process is to provide them with an opportunity to learn about other topics in statistics and to understand the peer-review system.

 The outline of the evaluation process is as follows:

-- Peer-review screening is used to generate a shortlist of applicants: The selection committee will randomly assign each applicant to review a certain number of other manuscripts.
+- Peer-review screening may be used to generate a shortlist of applicants: The selection committee may randomly assign each applicant to review a certain number of other manuscripts.
 Any conflicts of interest will be taken into consideration when assigning peer reviewers.
 Each review must contain the information of both a rank (without ties) and (anonymous) comments.

-- The shortlisted applicants will be determined by the selection committee who will take into consideration the peer-review comments and rankings.
+- The shortlisted applicants will be determined by the selection committee who may take into consideration the peer-review comments and rankings.

 This process is subject to adjustments based on changes in the conference timelines and/or the volume of applications.